Learning how to meal prep, when you do it right, can be a lifesaver.

-For gluten-free, make sure any taco shells you use are made only with corn.
+For gluten free, make sure any taco shells you use are made only with corn.

 Meal Planning Lunch / Dinner — Recipe #5

 These vegan meatballs are an excellent alternative to regular meatballs.
-They’re made using canned black beans and breadcrumbs—it’s hard to tell a difference between this and actual meatballs.
+They’re made using canned black beans and breadcrumbs—it’s hard to tell the difference between this and actual meatballs.
 It’s an excellent idea for children as well.

-The meatballs go great with spaghetti, zoodles or in a sandwich.
+The meatballs go great with spaghetti, zoodles, or in a sandwich.
 The tomato sauce is rich in garlic and Italian-inspired flavors of oregano, olive oil and basil.